plone/volto/packages/registry/README.md

 ### Lazy load components
 **TODO** Test it properly

-You could lazy load the component too in the registry, if you need it.
+You can lazy load the component in the registry.

 ```js
 const MyTeaserDefaultComponent = lazy(()=> import(./MyTeaserDefaultComponent))